 Parents or eligible students should submit to the school principal (or appropriate school official) a written request that identifies the record(s) they wish to inspect.
 The principal will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

-The right to request the amendment of the student’s education records that the parent or eligible student believes are inaccurate or misleading.
+The right to request the amendment of the student’s education records that the parent or eligible student believes are inaccurate or misleading at the time the record was created.

 Parents or eligible students may ask the School District to amend a record that they believe is inaccurate or misleading.
 They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
 If the District decides not to amend the record as requested by the parent or eligible student, the District will notify the parent or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.